- Workforce management

 Spend less time in the employee data and more time with the employee.
 After all, you're working with people trying to find a work/life balance, not robots.

-Absence management tools let managers and online HR software offer data-driven evaluations.
+Absence management tools let managers and HR software offer data-driven evaluations.
 This provides a better feedback loop vs outlining or reprimanding off-the-cuff.

 Absence management is critical for productivity